 The spinal cord is not designed for heavy impacts, making the neck and back very susceptible to damage in a car wreck.
 Whiplash is the most common culprit behind these car accident injuries.
 Even low-speed crashes can have severe consequences.

-Symptoms of back and neck injuries can take days to appear – sometimes longer.
+Symptoms of neck and back injuries can take days to appear – sometimes longer.
 In addition to getting checked by medical staff after a car accident, watch for symptoms like:

 - Issues maintaining normal posture

-Back and neck injuries can result in permanent damage if left untreated.
-If you felt any sort of whiplash in a car accident, it’s worth getting examined.
+Spinal cord injuries can result in permanent damage if left untreated.
+If you felt any sort of neck pain or whiplash during a car accident, it’s worth getting examined.

 Soft Tissue Injuries